 - Other settings—When other settings are changed, log event data provides details about the changes.

 Groups log events are only for the Google Groups interface.
 Event data tracks both user and admin actions executed using the Google Groups interface.
-Google Groups actions performed by administrators using the Admin console or the Admin SDK directory API are logged only in Admin log events.
+Google Groups actions performed by administrators using the Admin console or the Admin SDK directory API are logged in Admin log events and Groups Enterprise log events.

 Open the audit and investigation page